Investing term

 For example

-A conglomerate spins off its consumer brand into a standalone company; you keep your parent shares and receive shares in the new spin-off too.
+A conglomerate spins off its consumer brand; you keep your parent shares and receive new shares in the now-independent brand — one holding becomes two.